Sambruk/EgilSCIM/doc/JSON-REPLACEMENT-RULES.md

 `EmpType1` and to `{"userType": "Unknown"}` if the value of `type` is anything else.

+If the case value is enclosed within two `/` characters it is interpreted as a regular expression.
+Regular expressions follow the grammar defined in ECMA-262 (as used in JavaScript).

 ## Relational data
 Some objects have relations to other objects, such as group has members.
 The other objects fields can be referred to with it's type and it's attribute.